| The following is the complete

 address the diet issue that I will drop it for now in favor of a future

 post.
 Still, as a trigger in adrenal disease?
 I have some doubts.
+That leaves stress.
+Some human research suggests

 there is "good" stress and there is "bad" stress.
 Good stress are